Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Waiting Time Distributions and Stochastic Processes

+The example of waiting time distributions provides perhaps a simplified way to understand the connection between acceleration at QSLs and stochastic processes.
 Suppose there is a series of events separated by waiting time $t$.
 These events may be of any sort provided that they are randomly distributed.
-For example, previous treatments of waiting time distributions have been applied to solar flares \cite[]{Wheatland:2000}, \cite[]{Dragulescu:2000} \cite[]{Yakovenko:2009}.
+For example, previous treatments of waiting time distributions have been applied to solar flares \cite[]{Wheatland:2000, Dragulescu:2000, Yakovenko:2009}.
 A given inverse exponential distribution of waiting times has a mean event rate $\beta$.
 The probability of an event with a given waiting time is therefore,

 We can take the first moment of this probability distribution to determine the average waiting time,

 The average waiting time is simply the inverse of the mean event rate.
 This formulation is adequate provided that there is only one process proceeding with a specific mean event rate.